afreakyelf/Pdf-Viewer/README.md

 |pdfView_actionBarTint|color|Actionbar background color|
 |pdfView_titleTextStyle|style|Actionbar title text appearance|
 |pdfView_progressBar|style|Progress bar style|

+## Contributing

+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/NewFeature`)
+3. Commit your Changes (`git commit -m 'Add some NewFeature'`)
+4. Push to the Branch (`git push origin feature/NewFeature`)
+5. Open a Pull Request

 ## Donations
 If this project help you reduce time to develop, you can give me a cup of coffee :)